-To see the full list and to learn about how to incorporate phrases of courtesy into your customer service strategy, check out the book here.
+To see the full list and learn about how to incorporate phrases of courtesy into your customer service, check out the book here.

 Your body language should show customers that you’re open to what they have to say, so be careful with the non-verbal cues that you give off.

-Make eye contact (but don’t stare), nod along to what the customer is saying, and maintain an open stance to demonstrate that you’re listening to them.
-Avoid defensive or hostile gestures such as closed fists or folded arms as they could only aggravate the customer.
+Make eye contact (but don’t stare), nod along to what the customer is saying, and maintain an open stance to demonstrate that you’re listening.
+Avoid defensive or hostile gestures such as closed fists or folded arms as they could aggravate the customer.

 For your reference, here’s a table you can refer to when it comes to the dos and don’ts of body language in retail: